 The death of George Floyd has shaken the whole world but why?
 There was really nothing to be surprised at.
 He was a 46-year-old man originally from Houston, Taxes migrated to Minneapolis in search of work and luckily, he found a job as a truck driver and bouncer.
 Before his death, he was working in a Latin American restaurant at the post of a security guard.
 Of course, with a height of 6 ft 6 inches and with a natural athletic structure, he would be getting offers for the duty of a security guard.
 Isn’t it a biased appointment?
 In U.S. African-Americans are preferred for the job of a security guard or bouncer reasons, first due to their body structure and second to systematically deprive them of working on high-paid jobs.
 But inside Floyd’s huge body was a warm heart that cannot be seen by the naked eyes.
 Many people from his family and friends told him that he had a loving and charming nature.
 If that is the case, then why was he arrested?
 The police officers don’t arrest anyone without any reason, right?
 So, yes there was a reason for his arrest.

 On 25 May, a teenage grocery store worker accused him of using a forged $20 note.
 He had purchased cigarettes from Cup Foods in Minneapolis.
 Though the owner of the shop, Mike Abumayyaleh wasn’t there at that time, and after his death, he told that Floyd was his regular customer and have never caused any trouble for him.
 It means that the Policer officers without verifying the information that too given by a teenage boy choked him to death.
 Within 17 minutes of a complaint made by that boy, the four Police officers reached at the site to arrest Floyd.
 One of the officers named Derek Chauvin was seen choking him by pinning his knee on his neck.
 He continued to choke him for eight minutes and 46 seconds even after Floyd became unconscious and eventually lifeless.
 The rest of the officers were literally enjoying the scene while the bystanders were calling out for help.
 But during such situations whom do you call when those who have taken an oath to protect you are themselves, murderers?
+With the rising popularity of Instagram Reels, you don’t have to miss a beat!
+You can download any Instagram Reel you are watching so you can rewatch it over and over again.

 Is this the first incident?
 No, not at all.
 There are many such incidents that happen on an almost daily basis across the world but go unreported.
 It is surely in our hands to make it the last incident.
 For that, there is a need to put an end to racism.
 Before diving into how to do it, let’s get some clarity about the concept itself.
 So, what is racism exactly?
 To understand it, first, we need to understand the concept of race.
 So, the race is basically a social construct, when applied to humans it divides the society on the basis of physical features like skin color, the shape of the nose, lips and eyes, and body structure.
 It was first used to describe different people from different regions like we have ethnicity and nationality nowadays.
 Later, in the 17th and 18th century when Europeans started facing rebellion from non-Europeans nations then Philosophers and Enlightenment scientists gave it a biological meaning.
 From then on, the race became and is understood as something which is naturally inherited from the ancestors.